 The ordinance applies to more than a dozen stores in Long Beach.
 In response, at least four Albertsons Companies grocery locations in the area have shut down their self-checkout lanes.

-In a letter opposing the ordinance from Aug.
+In a letter opposing the ordinance dated Aug.
 12, the Long Beach Area Chamber of Commerce wrote they were disappointed that none of their recommendations for the ordinance, like a “150-day implementation delay,” were considered.

 “ The retail theft component to this is really just a misnomer,” Nate Rose, vice president of communications for the California Grocers Association, told LAist.
 “The argument they've made is adding employees into the self-checkout will reduce theft.”